Mandickel/etl_ndorms_Docs.github.io/UK_BIOBANK/ukb_baseline.md

 # UK Biobank Baseline ETL Documentation

-These materials are meant to serve as documentation and reference for how the UK Biobank data was converted to the OMOP Common Data Model (CDM).
+These materials are meant to serve as documentation and reference for how the UK Biobank Baseline data was converted to the OMOP Common Data Model (CDM).

 **UKB Baseline source Data Mapping for CDM v5.4**